alexandrabaturina/Book-Catalog/README.md

 ## Overview
 The goal of the project is to develop a RESTful web application using the ***Flask*** framework as well as implement third-party ***OAuth*** authentication.
 It is also intended to get practice with the various HTTP methods and *CRUD*(create, read, update, and delete) operations.

-The **Book Catalog** aplication is built as the second project for [Full Stack Web Developer Nanodegree Program](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd0044) provided by Coursera.
+The **Book Catalog** aplication is built as the second project for [Full Stack Web Developer Nanodegree Program](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd0044) provided by Udacity.

+You can check the project deployment by visiting [http://54.191.192.22.xip.io](http://54.191.192.22.xip.io.).

 ## Features
 The **Book Catalog** application has the following features.